rrooggiieerr/homeassistant-xyscreens/README.md

 If your devices follows the following protocol it's supported by this Home Assistant integration:

-2400 baud 8N1\
+2400 baud 8N1
-Up command  : 0xFFAAEEEEDD\
+Up command  : 0xFFAAEEEEDD
-Down command: 0xFFAAEEEEEE\
+Down command: 0xFFAAEEEEEE
 Stop command: 0xFFAAEEEECC

-## Known to work
+## Supported projector screens and lifts

 The following device is known to work: